 The University of Oulu is an international research and innovation university engaged in multidisciplinary basic research and academic education.
 The Department of Communications Engineering (DCE) provides high quality master and doctoral level education in Wireless Communications Engineering.
 Research within DCE is organised under the Centre for Wireless Communications (CWC).
 The fundamental research focuses on signal processing and radio engineering, radio access and network topologies and future wireless internet.

-Technical Manager of the DUPLO project is from OULU.
-OULU will provide to DUPLO expertise on physical layer techniques, system level solutions and their experience on wireless communications test platforms.
+Moreover, OULU will provide to DUPLO expertise on physical layer techniques, system level solutions and their experience on wireless communications test platforms.

 TTI is a SME that was founded in 1996 with 100% private capital, and today remains as an independent and private limited society.
 Currently TTI comprises an expanding team of more than 100 highly qualified engineers well supported by key lab and fabrication assets.
 TTI works in the technological forefronts of space, military, telecommunications, science, and information technology sectors.
 Its main expertise areas are Active Antennas (Fully flat, electronic scanning, L, S, X, KU, KA bands), Microwave and RF technologies (active elements as SSPA&LNA, frequency converters and synthesisers, as well as integrated equipment, sub-systems and systems), and Satellite Systems Engineering.